Logarithmic Donaldson-Thomas theory: Moduli of ideal sheaves

 Finally, we deduce openness of the DT stability condition from the following lemmas. \end{proof}

 \begin{lemma} The DT stability condition is open and therefore $DT(X|D)\subset \mathsf{Hilb}(\mathcal Y/\mathsf{Exp}(X|D))$ is an open algebraic substack. \end{lemma}

 \begin{proof} As before, we need to check that the condition of DT stability is preserved by generization.
-Let $S$ be the spectrum of a discrete valuation ring with generic point $\eta$ and closed point $0$ and consider a morphism $S\to \mathsf{Hilb}^\dagger(\mathcal Y/\mathsf{Exp}(X|D))$.
+Let $B$ be the spectrum of a discrete valuation ring with generic point $\eta$ and closed point $b$ and consider a morphism $B\to \mathsf{Hilb}^\dagger(\mathcal Y/\mathsf{Exp}(X|D))$, to the locus in the relative Hilbert scheme parameterizing algebraically transverse subschemes.
 Assume that DT stability is satisfied at $0$.
 We will prove that it is satisfied at the generic point.

 Examine the map $B\to \mathsf{Exp}(X|D)$.
 The generic and closed point each determine strata of the latter space.
-Let $F_0$ and $F_\eta$ be the corresponding cones in $T$; note that $F_\eta$ is a face of $F_0$.
-Each component determines a $1$-complex embedded in $\Sigma_X$ and by slight abuse of notation, we let $G_\eta$ and $G_0$ be the combinatorial types of the associated graphs and note that there is a specialization map from $G_0$ to $G_\eta$.
-To see this specialization, we may choose particular metric structures on $G_0$ and $G_\eta$ such that there is a morphism from a polyhedral complex $\mathcal G\to \RR_{\geq 0}$, with $\mathcal G\subset \Sigma_X\times \RR_{\geq 0}$ whose fibers over $0$ and $1$ are $G_0$ and $G_1$ respectively.
-The specialization map is obtained by taking the cone over a face in $G_1$ and intersecting with the $0$ fiber.
+Let $F_\eta$ and $F_b$ be the corresponding cones in $T$; note that $F_\eta$ is a face of $F_b$.
+Each component determines a $1$-complex embedded in $\Sigma_X$ and by slight abuse of notation, we let $G_\eta$ and $G_b$ be the combinatorial types of the associated graphs and note that there is a specialization map\footnote{The reader may wish to have in mind that $G_\eta$ typically simpler than $G_b$, in the sense of having fewer vertices.} from $G_b$ to $G_\eta$.
+To see this specialization, we may choose particular metric structures on $G_b$ and $G_\eta$ such that there is a morphism from a polyhedral complex $\mathcal G\to \RR_{\geq 0}$, with $\mathcal G\subset \Sigma_X\times \RR_{\geq 0}$ whose fibers over $0$ and $1$ are $G_0$ and $G_1$ respectively.
+The combinatorial types of $G_1$ and $G_b$ agree, and the combinatorial types of $G_0$ and $G_\eta$ also agree.The specialization map is obtained by taking the cone over a face in $G_1$ and intersecting with the $0$ fiber, and then making the natural identifications with $G_b$ and $G_\eta$.

-Let $\mathcal Z$ be the family of subschemes over $B$ with generic and special fibers $Z_\eta$ and $Z_0$.
-By the DT stability condition we see that at the closed point $0$, the subscheme $Z_0$ is a tube along the tube vertices of $G_0$.
+Let $\mathcal Z$ be the family of subschemes over $B$ with generic and special fibers $\mathcal Z_\eta$ and $\mathcal Z_b$.
+By the DT stability condition we see that at the closed point $b$, the subscheme $Z_b$ is a tube along the tube vertices of $G_b$.
 We wish to show that the same is true at $\eta$.

-We claim that, if $v$ is a tube vertex of $G_\eta$, then all vertices $w$ of $G_0$ that specialize to $v$ are also tube vertices.
-Indeed, tube vertices arise by adding $2$-valent vertices to subdivide the minimal graph structure on $G_0$ and then specializing these vertices to obtain a subdivision of the minimal structure on $G_\eta$.
-It follows that non-tube vertices always specialize to non-tube vertices, so the set of vertices specializing to tube must all be tube vertices.
+We claim that, if $v$ is a tube vertex of $G_\eta$, then all vertices $w$ of $G_b$ that specialize to $v$ are also tube vertices.
+Indeed, tube vertices arise by adding $2$-valent vertices to subdivide the minimal graph structure on $G_b$ and then specializing these vertices to obtain a subdivision of the minimal structure on $G_\eta$.
+It follows that the set of vertices specializing to a tube vertex must all be tube vertices.